Two decades of wooden flooring trends and changes

 Pictured Oak in shade Pink (included in product range)

 So-called candy colours appeared alongside white tones.
 Investing in a spray line in 2009 meant Timberwise could in principle manufacture any tone it wanted.
 A little later, shocking candy colours including Pink, Baby Blue and Sunshine Yellow were launched on the market.
 Especially bright pink flooring caused a stir, leaving nobody cold – people would either love it or hate it.
-With its candy colours, Timberwise wanted to show that in addition to flooring, the product could be used as wall covering, if laying a yellow or pink floor felt too much.
+With its candy colours, Timberwise wanted to show that in addition to flooring, the product could be used as wall covering too, if laying a yellow or pink floor felt too much.
 The products were also used to manufacture vibrant children’s furniture; candy colours were appealing to families with children with more daring tastes.
 Timberwise was also able to prove it could execute customized tones for projects and consumers.
 It manufactured green flooring for a consumer client based on the provided colour code, white flooring in a specific tone and gloss effect for a hotel, while a designer commissioned a “fitted rag rug” from bright-coloured floorboards.
 The sky and imagination became the limit for colour options.

 Pictured Oak in shade Grey (included in product range)

 The reign of grey flooring began to wipe out the whitest shades, and the Grey and Levi shades became clear favourites in the Timberwise product range.
-They both had a cool tone revealing the natural colour of wood.
+They both had a cool tone but still revealing the natural colour of wood.
 They were accompanied by opaque greys like Husky and Silver, which addressed customer needs for shades of grey with more coverage.
 Dominating for several years, greys were easy to combine with a wide palette of colours and styles.
 The shades were mainly calm and harmonious, which increased the duration of their appeal.
 Naturally, Timberwise also offered stronger tones for more daring tastes, such as Ferro and Ylläs.
 Grey flooring was at the height of its popularity from around 2013 to 2016.

 Pictured Oak Herringbone, wax-oiled (included in production range)

 Around the same time with grey flooring, design tiles and wide floorboards became popular.
-Herringbone was the first product in the Design Floor range, in a slightly wider plank and pattern than customary.
+Herringbone was the first product in the Design Floor range, with a wider plank and pattern than customary.
 Continuing to experience a strong and steady rise, patterned flooring is sold at considerable volumes all over the world.
 Timberwise addressed a demand for increasingly wide planks by including special order 222 mm and 260 mm oak floorboards in its range, which were widened to 230 mm and 270 mm a little later.
 The wide floorboards have been part of the range ever since.

 Pictured Oak Viisto by Harri Koskinen, untreated (included in product range)